Abstracts & Awards

 Submitting guarantees great visibility for your work and the opportunity to interact with an engaged audience at the BCS Annual Conference.
 Reviewed by an expert panel, selected abstracts will also be published in a special edition of 'Heart' BMJ Journal.
 We strongly encourage you to submit your best work for consideration.

-Abstract submission for all categories is now closed.
-Please note the closing date for Clinical Abstracts, Michael Davies Early Career & Young Investigator Award was 23:59, 6 March 2023.
+Abstract submission for all categories (Basic Science, Clinical Abstracts, Michael Davies Early Career & BCS/BHF/BAS/BSCR Young Investigator Award) will open early 2024.

-Abstract submission for all categories is now closed apart from Basic Science.
-Please note the closing date for Clinical Abstracts, Michael Davies Early Career & Young Investigator Award was 23:59, 6 March 2023.
+Abstract submission for all categories (Basic Science, Clinical Abstracts, Michael Davies Early Career & BCS/BHF/BAS/BSCR Young Investigator Award) will open January 2024.

-Full and further information and guidance are for abstract submission are listed below.
+Full and further information and guidance for abstract submission are listed below.

 If you have any queries, email: email@example.com

-- We cannot accept abstracts that have been accepted for publication elsewhere at the time of submission and should not have been presented at other conferences as well.
+- We cannot accept abstracts that have been accepted for publication elsewhere at the time of submission and the abstract should not have been presented at other conferences as well (also known as Encore Abstracts).

-- If your abstract is accepted then it will be published online with Heart/BMJ, but then it cannot be published with another online publication.
-If this is the case, but you would prefer to have your abstract accepted at another conference, then you will be required to inform the BCS in advance at your very earliest opportunity, so BCS can try and make arrangements to withdraw your abstract so that you do not incur the 3 year ban from the BCS abstract submission process.
+- If your abstract is accepted it will be published online with Heart/BMJ.
+Please note that if your abstract is published in Heart/BMJ it cannot be published with another online publication.
+If your abstract is accepted but you would prefer to have your abstract accepted at another conference, then you will be required to inform the BCS in advance at your very earliest opportunity.
+The BCS can then try to make arrangements to withdraw your abstract so that you do not incur the 3 year ban from the BCS abstract submission process.

 - Once an abstract is fully submitted, it cannot be edited and no further changes can be made.